fuzzylogicxx/fuzzylogic/posts/mar-2020-record-purchases-isolated-moments.md

 ## Various - Gazillions

-I try not to buy records for one track these days, but this is something special.
+These days I try not to buy records for just one track, but this is something special.
 Top cut _Lotus Turbo_ by Russian duo Formally Unknown is a hard-hitting blend of electro and bass that sounds pretty fresh to these ears.
 This one is screaming to be played loud.

 <b>Current Favourite Track:</b> Formally Unknown – Lotus Turbo